 In response to increasing demand for workers within health science professions, FSU created a career pathway built around a seamless transition from RN-BS Nursing programs.
 The university established guaranteed admission agreements for the RN-BS in Nursing program with several community colleges.
 This program allows students to be pre-admitted into a Bachelors program upon admission to their Associates program, with the understanding that they will successfully complete their Associates degree and move directly into the Bachelors program.
 Students admitted through the guaranteed admission process receive pre-advising into the program.
-The agreement with Mount Wachusett Community College (MWCC) has been the most successful to date: in the first cohort that completed their degree at MWCC and moved directly into FSU's program, 25 students started their RN-BS Nursing program at FSU.
+The agreement with Mount Wachusett Community College (MWCC) has been the most successful to date: the first cohort started with approximately 60 students that planned to complete their degree at MWCC and move directly into FSU's program.
+Two years later, after completing their associate's degree, approximately 25 students started their RN-BS Nursing program at FSU.
+There were fewer than 10 students from the other institutions with which we have the same agreement.
 In addition to the RN-BS Nursing program, FSU has a guaranteed admission program in Business Administration with MWCC.
 These agreements are listed on the website.

-Goal One in the 2015-2020 Strategic Plan focused on improving academic programs and several strategies included action items for improving transfer student processes, increasing access, building more transfer pathways, and improving community partnerships.
+Goal one in the 2015-2020 Strategic Plan focused on improving academic programs and several strategies included action items for improving transfer student processes, increasing access, building more transfer pathways, and improving community partnerships.
 The strategic plan reflected the MassTransfer goals for expanding access for transfer students statewide through collaborative and seamless partnerships.
-FSU has statewide MassTransfer Pathways for 19 different disciplines and over 250 transfer agreements with individual colleges.
+We have statewide MassTransfer Pathways for 19 different disciplines and over 250 transfer agreements with individual colleges.
 While participation in the MassTransfer collaboration has been beneficial for students and for the institutions involved, the Commonwealth Commitment is very restrictive so a small number of students benefit from the program's 10% rebate or frozen tuition and fee rate.
-For example, in Fall 2021, there were no students enrolled with the Commonwealth Commitment; in Spring 2021 just one student was enrolled.
-To increase access and decrease student cost, in 2018 FSU approved a change in the number of credits accepted from transfer students, increasing from 60 to 75 credits from 2-year institutions and from 75 to 90 from four-year institutions, decreasing the minimum residency requirement for undergraduate students from 45 to 30 credits.
-In addition, the RN to BSN program was made more transfer friendly by increasing the maximum number of transfer credits to 88 in 2016.
+To increase access and decrease student cost, in 2018 FSU approved a change in the number of credits accepted from transfer students, increasing from 60 to 75 credits from 2-year institutions and from 75 to 90 from 4-year institutions, decreasing the minimum residency requirement for undergraduate students from 45 to 30 credits.
+In addition, we made our RN to BSN program more transfer friendly by increasing the maximum number of credits to 88 in 2016.

-In Spring 2021, FSU approved a comprehensive and student-focused policy regarding the transfer of general education courses.
-Various pathways, aligned with the overall number of transfer credits, provide a more efficient and transparent transfer process while reducing the likelihood of unused credits.
-In addition, an ad-hoc taskforce was created in Fall 2020 to help identify and address additional barriers and service challenges for transfer students.
-This taskforce will complete a report with recommendations for service and support structures for both online and campus-based transfer students.
-This task forces continues to meet in AY22.
+Also, in 2021 FSU approved a policy creating a more transparent process for the transfer of general education courses, providing more options for granting full-credit of general education courses completed elsewhere.
+A transfer student taskforce was created in Fall 2020 to help identify and address additional barriers and service challenges for transfer students.
+This taskforce will complete a report with recommendations for service and support structures for both online and campus-based transfer students to begin implementation in 2021-2022.